World Cup pressure giving Brazil's Luiz sleepless nights

 They play two warm-up matches against Panama in Goiania on June 3 and then Serbia in Sao Paulo on June 6.

-The host nation are favourites to lift a record-extending sixth World Cup, but they will come under pressure from their often fickle fans.
+The host nation are favorites to lift a record-extending sixth World Cup, but they will come under pressure from their often fickle fans.

 Barcelona’s Alves said that although Brazil’s 23-man squad might not have much World Cup experience they have all played at the highest levels and will not be fazed.